Lecture

 Does group identity cause people to fight?
 What about power structures?
 Or individual interests?

-No one theory can explain violence away – drawing on several approaches can provide more tools to
+No one theory can explain violence away.
+But different approaches provide more tools when analyzing conflict.

-"We have three different perspectives today to reflect on," says professor Heather Eaton.
+"We have three different perspectives today to reflect on," says our professor.
 The first two were developed by the researchers who wrote this week's readings: Henri Tajfel and John Turner's social identity theory and Ralf Dahrendorf's social (or class) conflict theory.
-We're also looking at a set of ideas known as rational choice theory, as described in the literature by John Scott.
+We're also looking at a set of ideas known as rational choice theory, described in the literature by John Scott.

-It's good to clarify what's meant here by theory: Heather reminds us that each of these perspectives is incomplete.
-They're all good at detecting certain dynamics leading to conflict onset, but they're best used as one tool in the toolbox rather than as an exclusive mindset.
+Speaking generally about theories, the professor reminds us that each of these perspectives is incomplete.
+They're able to detect specific dynamics that lead to conflict onset, but they're best used as one tool in the toolbox rather than as a be-all-end-all approach.

-Each of the theories discussed today incorporates the perspectives of the people who developed it.
+Each of the theories discussed today incorporates the perspectives of the people who developed them.
 They all collect or analyze data differently.
-They all have a different viewpoint, or even a bias – but bias isn't always negative.
+They all have a unique viewpoint, or even a bias – but bias isn't always negative.
 It just means they look at things in a certain way and ask particular questions.
-It also means each theory has its own particular blind spot, but that's why we supplement it with other ones.
+This means each theory has its own particular blind spot.
+Which is why we supplement it with other ones.
 We study them in order to get a feel for what they can or cannot do, and so that we can use them more effectively in our own research or in the field.

 We go through each one by one.